josh-works/coronavirus_japan_patio11/README.md

 A brief timeline of the last ~30 days

+_Note from Josh: I'll be summarizing portions of what I'm quoting below.
+My summaries will be italicized, with every section linking to the relevant section in Patrick McKenzie's post.
+I suggest reading the original source, of course_

 Here is a brief recap of an extremely fluid situation, for the convenience of readers who have not kept up with it.
 The March 22nd and March 25th entries are not widely known.

 **Thursday March 19th**: The NHK panel of experts outlines the national consensus on the coronavirus situation, what the plan is, and what the risk factors to the plan are.
 Archived [in Japanese](media.kalzumeus.com/covid-19/nhk-panel-of-experts-03192020.pdf) and [in English](media.kalzumeus.com/covid-19/nhk-panel-of-experts-03192020-english.pdf).
 (This is an unofficial translation commissioned from an unaffiliated commercial translation agency.)